- 2014 final ordinary dividend

 - New Zealand Imputation Credits

-Westpac Banking Corporation's interim dividend for the half year ended 31 March 2014 was paid on 2 July 2014.
-The interim dividend rate was 90 cents per share and the dividend was 100% franked with Australian franking credits at the company tax rate of 30%.
+Westpac Banking Corporation's final dividend for the year ended 30 September 2014 will be paid on 19 December 2014.
+The final dividend rate will be 92 cents per share and the dividend will be 100% franked with Australian franking credits at the company tax rate of 30%.

-The Market Price at which shares were transferred to participants under the Dividend Reinvestment Plan was $34.39.
+The Market Price at which shares will be transferred to participants under the Dividend Reinvestment Plan will be advised to the market following the pricing period.

 Westpac dividend payment policy